Opinion | Joe Manchin’s new threat to destroy Biden’s agenda is worse than it seems

-The West Virginia Democrat is now threatening to withdraw support for Biden’s $3.5 trillion “human infrastructure” package.
-In a Wall Street Journal piece, Manchin urges a “pause” on the bill, and calls for “significantly reducing” its size “to only what America can afford and needs to spend.”
+The West Virginia Democrat is threatening to withdraw support for Biden’s $3.5 trillion “human infrastructure” package.
+In a Wall Street Journal piece, Manchin urges a “pause” on the bill and calls for “significantly reducing” its size “to only what America can afford and needs to spend.”

-Most obviously, this could upend the “two track” strategy, under which progressives support the $1 trillion bipartisan “hard” infrastructure bill on the understanding that centrists like Manchin will back the reconciliation measure.
+Most obviously, this could upend the “two track” strategy, under which progressives support the $1 trillion bipartisan “hard” infrastructure bill on the understanding that centrists such as Manchin will back the reconciliation measure.
 That could implode Biden’s whole agenda.

 But this is deeply dangerous in another, less obvious way, one that turns on the reconciliation bill’s provisions to combat climate change.
-Those are not just critical to Biden’s global warming agenda — which is central to the long-term success of his presidency — but would also propel us into this fall’s global climate conference while showing that the U.S. is leading by example.
+Those are not just critical to Biden’s global warming agenda — which is central to the long-term success of his presidency — but would also propel us into this fall’s global climate conference while showing that the United States is leading by example.

 A galling omission